salimandre/Monte-Carlo-Tree-Search/README.md

 * roll out simulations we performed by using random uniform policy

-* we used different symmetrical and asymmetrical reward designs
+* we tested different symmetrical and asymmetrical reward designs

 # Results